migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L10.md

 They were not Christians before Paul arrived.
 They had not heard the gospel.

-**They received the Holy Spirit after their baptism and the laying on of hands.**
+hands.**

 Why did Paul have to lay on his hands for them to receive the Holy